Capitol Records: International operations

 Capitol modified albums that were originally released in other countries on other labels.
-Albums released in the United States contained fewer tracks, usually no more than 11 or 12, compared to albums released in the United Kingdom due to differences in the method of publishing royalties were calculated in the two countries.
+Albums released in the United States contained fewer tracks, usually no more than 11 or 12, compared to albums released in the United Kingdom, due to differences in how publishing royalties were calculated in the two countries.
 Also, in the American market it was expected that albums would include the current hit single, whereas British albums typically did not duplicate songs released as singles.